Frequently Asked Questions

 A: No. To a great degree, all hypnosis is self-hypnosis, and it is you who decides if you want to be hypnotized and how deeply you’d like to relax.
 However, it takes a very skilled hypnotist to lead a person not only into hypnosis or a trance state but to also know the best approach, presentation, and process to take with a person.

 A: Everyone has the ability to reprogram their emotional attitudes and limiting beliefs.
 Hypnosis is the most functional and reasonable way to retrain negative attitudes, rather than suffer a lifetime of emotional suffering and self-sabotage.

 Q: Can any person be hypnotized?

-A: Hypnosis is NOT something I do to you, it is something you allow to happen.
+A: Hypnosis is NOT something I do to you; it is something you allow to happen.
 People of average intelligence (unless there is some form of brain damage) can be hypnotized if they are willing and do not resist.
 The depth of hypnosis varies with a person’s ability to respond.
-Hypnosis is different for everyone; it could be very light state or a very deep state.
-Even if you are not a naturally responsive subject, with practice you can improve your receptivity to hypnosis and create positive results.
+Hypnosis is different for everyone; it could be a very light state or a very deep state.
+Even if you are not a naturally responsive subject, with practice, you can improve your receptivity to hypnosis and create positive results.

 Q: Will I be able to wake up and come out of hypnosis?

 A: Yes.
 No one ever becomes “stuck” in hypnosis.
 And because all hypnosis is self-hypnosis, you can wake up and become fully alert even in the middle of a session if you decide to.

 Q: Will I lose control when under hypnosis?